A Humorous But Comforting Take on Why People Say Cruel Things To Creatives and How To Bounce Back

 Henri Matisse Put Up With Years of Harsh, Unsolicited Critiques

-Did you know in Matisse’s early exhibiting years that groups of wealthy, ignorant, Parisian yoyos with zero empathy used to annually gather at the Salon d’Automne for the sole purpose of laughing at Matisse paintings?*1
+Did you know that there was a time when groups of wealthy, ignorant, Parisian yoyos with zero empathy used to gather annually at the Salon d’Automne for the sole purpose of laughing at Matisse paintings?*1

 Matisse was so humiliated by them he asked his wife to stay away.